Ecce homo by Friedrich Nietzsche

 by Friedrich Nietzsche

 Ecce Homo: How One Becomes What One Is is a philosophical essay by Friedrich Nietzsche published in 1908.
-It is considered one of the best autobiographical portraits in modern literature.
+Framed as a self-portrait, it presents the philosopher’s audacious assessment of his life, books, and purpose.

 This edition of the book Ecce homo is based on Anthony M. Ludovici's translation